dsdickinson/cal-ncaa-mm/README.md

 Welcome to the MADNESS!!!
 Calendar MADNESS!!!

 That's right, it is MARCH.
-So, it's about time to generate those calendars for every game of the MADNESS (or sadness) ... whichever you prefer.
+Which means, it's time to generate those calendars for every game of the MADNESS (or sadness) ... whichever you prefer.

 ## Brief History